 That way, when developing in WordPress, the designer can implement a shop plugin like WooCommerce.
-The basket and payment facility can be hidden, but during the initial stage you could show products in a simple brochure format.
+The basket and payment facility can be hidden, but during the initial stage, you could show products in a simple brochure format.

 Service page website design ideas

-If you have one service to offer, detail it here.
-Try to use (much) more that 500 words on the page.
 Let your audience know why your the best person to help them with this service, and what you offer in your packages.